tarsil/polygonscan-python/README.md

 A minimal, yet complete, Python API for [polygonscan.com](https://polygonscan.com/).

-This package was cloned from [bscscan-python](https://github.com/pcko1/bscscan-python) and readapted to polygon network.
+This package was based on [bscscan-python](https://github.com/pcko1/bscscan-python) and applied to the polygon network.
 A special thanks to the [creator](https://github.com/pcko1).
-Without his hardwork this would be possible.

 Available on [PyPI](https://pypi.org/project/polygonscan-python/).
 Powered by [polygonscan.com APIs](https://polygonscan.com/apis#misc).